-Your microbes make a number of important compounds including short chain fatty acids, which are absorbed and utilised in many organ systems.
+Your microbes make a number of important compounds including short-chain fatty acids, which are absorbed and utilised in many organ systems.
 Your gut also produces Vitamin K, folate, B1, B2, B5 and B12, adding to your overall nutrient levels.

 HORMONES AND YOUR GUT

-Your gut bacteria has a role in metabolising hormones.
+Your gut bacteria have a role in metabolising hormones.
 The estrobolome, is the collection of bacteria that metabolise estrogen and are important for female reproductive health.
 Excesses of oestrogen can lead to infertility, PMS and conditions like endometriosis.

 PREVENTION OF DISEASE